 Whether your kiddo is 8 or 16, it is the perfect time – right now – to get them started on using a Kids Money Envelope Budgeting System to manage their money.
 This teaches them how to budget, save and spend their money wisely as they grow up to young adults.
 These kids will rise to be confident budgeters going into college and adult life.

 I wish I could line up all your kids in front of me and get them all started on this amazing journey they are about to embark on.
 I love seeing the transformation as they start to build strong relationships and respect with their money.
-Since you are here, you most likely have been enjoying the benefits of cash envelopes and this budgeting approach has made a difference in your life.
+Since you are here, you most likely have been enjoying the benefits of cash envelopes, the cash envelope system and this budgeting approach has made a difference in your life.

 📒 Why This Works

 It’s Tangible – Using the money envelope system helps them SEE where their money is going as they write out each transaction on their own envelopes.
 These are no longer imaginary numbers or numbers they are going to forget – they are marked in their own handwriting on the envelope.

 It’s Hard to Give Up Cash – The kids have to write down everything that they spend out of their envelopes, which makes this a visual activity.
 As adults, we know it is much harder to give up cash vs a quick swipe of the credit card.
 Kids will feel the same thing.

 Teaches them Real Life – So many schools no longer offer any sort of money management skills, so kids will leave high school without official training.
 It is on the parents to extend our knowledge and give them the best chance of financial success.